 I love spicy foods!
 I haven’t always, to be honest, but in the last few years I have acquired a taste for that sharp, delicious flavor that makes my eyes water!
 Maybe it is because the serving mac and cheese and carrots phase of my children’s childhood has finally passed.
 Maybe it is because I just decided to add a little more flavor to recipes.
 Either way, I have been turning my regular recipes into spicier versions with great success!
 One side effect to kicking them up a notch, though, is heartburn!
 I started to experience it when I was pregnant with my girls but now feel it when I have food that I have taken to another level.
-While previous 24-hour heartburn products have helped tame the pain of heartburn, I simply don’t like taking pills.
-So, I just stopped taking them and dealt with the heartburn.
-Now, though, I have discovered NEW Omeprazole Orally Disintegrating Tablets.
-Since this discovery, I have taken my foods back to the spicier version and am satisfying my cravings for that kick once again!
+There are 24-hour heartburn products that have helped tame the pain of heartburn.
+I have taken my foods back to the spicier version and am satisfying my cravings for that kick once again!
 Like my Easy Spicy Slow Cooker Nachos Recipe!
 I have a toned down version but this one takes the flavor to a whole new level!

-Now that I have a product that will let me eat my spicy recipes again, let’s talk about these amazing nachos that you will want to make tonight!
+Now let’s talk about these amazing nachos that you will want to make tonight!

 - 3 lb bottom round roast

 - 2 tsp garlic powder

 - 2 tsp Cajun seasoning

 - 1 tsp crushed red pepper flakes (optional for more spice)

 - Pita chips